Dieterbe/anthracite/README.md

 * python2
 * python2-pysqlite (if using the sqlite backend)
 * elasticsearch (if using the elasticsearch backend)
-* twisted (only needed for the TCP receiver, which you probably don't want - http receiver is better)

 ## Choosing a backend ##